-Justice That Works is a grassroots organization which seeks to end mass incarceration in Arizona.
-We reject the notion that police or prisons are necessary or that surveilling, violating, caging, or deporting people creates safety.
+Justice That Works is a grassroots organization which seeks to end the system of mass incarceration in Arizona.

-We are dedicated to ending it or shrinking it into non-existence.
+We are dedicated to abolishing this system or shrinking it into non-existence.

 We envision a decolonized world without police, without prisons, without borders, and without white supremacist/racialized capitalism.We envision a world that provides for the flourishing of all human beings, and that respects the value and dignity of all life.